What is the PKD Diet?

-The Polycystic Diet is simply a plant based diet without any animal proteins: eat things that grow from the earth; discard the rest.
-PKD Diet is a neutral protein, an alkaline plant based diet.
-It is low in salt and allows for sufficient water intake to shut down vasopressin.
+The Polycystic Kidney Diet is simply a plant based diet with very limited animal proteins.
+Enjoy things that grow from the earth; discard the rest.
+PKD Diet is a neutral protein alkaline plant based diet.
+It is low in salt, neutral in protein, and allows for sufficient water to shut down vasopressin diminishing kidney cyst formation.
 It keeps a cystic body well hydrated important for decreasing symptoms and minimizing further cyst growth.

-Enjoy eating foods that grow from plants of the earth – like fruits, vegetables, nuts, berries and grains.
-This is a whole foods plant based vegan alkaline diet geared toward PKD kidney health and PLD liver health.
-Cooking all food yourself from locally grown in season produce goes a long way to maintaining the health of cystic organs.
+Enjoy eating foods from plants like fresh ripe fruits, green, yellow, orange, purple, brown or white vegetables, nuts, berries and grains.
+This whole foods plant based vegan alkaline diet is geared toward PKD kidney health and PLD liver health.
+Preparing all food yourself from locally grown in season produce goes a long way toward maintaining the health of cystic organs.

 Neutral Protein 0.6 grams/kilogram

 Neutral Protein in is equal to protein out.
 Calculate your daily protein.
 3 ounces of fish is about the size of a deck of cards.
 1 ounce of cheese is equal to one dice.
 Protein is set individually to maintain a neutral protein balance between 0.6 grams—0.8 grams per kilogram of body weight.
 Protein quantities from certain foods has been compiled into a chart by a fellow PKD'r.
 Some protein foods from a plant based diet are: spelt [the highest amount of protein among grains], cabbage juice, carrot juice, corn, chia seed, and of course nuts, beans, legumes, grains, and seeds.
 Soak nuts, seeds, beans, legumes, and grains prior to cooking to diminish their phytic acid content.
 By preparing food in this fashion, foods become alkaline and more digestible.